6 Jan 2017 - 31 Jan 2017

-The cooperation of Czech Centres on the Concerto Glassico project i one of good examples how to support Czech cultural and high end creative industries in order to be successfull on the home as well as the international markets.
-I tis a good exampéle how economic diplomacy can work in the everyday life and the working proces.
+Cooperation with Czech Centres on the Concerto Glassico project is a good example of how Czech cultural and high-end creative industries can be supported to achieve success in home as well as international markets.
+It is a good example how economic diplomacy can work in everyday life and in working processes.

-Concerto Glassico is the project in support of the Czech glass and glass jewellery-making industry and presentation of the Czech Republic abroad with the special focus on Prague and the traditional centres of glass and glass jewellery- making production.
-Concerto Glassico is a comprehensive, coordinated, sectoral presentation of the Czech glass and glass jewellery – making industry in all its contexts.
-The project was introduced for the first time to the Czech as well as to the international public in 2014 in Tuscany palace in Prague under the patronage of the Ministry of Foreign Affairs of the Czech Republic.
-Due to its immediate success the project became the regular bienniale already in 2016.
-Concerto Glassico showed its potential to go abroad and support effectively the export opportunities.
-The goal of the project is to create the marketing launch pad for the glass companies, glass schools, glass artists and designers, increase the awarness about Czech glass and glass jewellery and make the contemporary potential, uniqueness and high quality of Czech glass more visible.
+Concerto Glassico is a project which supports the Czech glass- and glass jewellery-making industry and presents the Czech Republic abroad, with a special focus on Prague and the traditional centres of glass- and glass jewellery-making production.
+Concerto Glassico is a comprehensive, coordinated, sectoral presentation of the Czech glass- and glass jewellery–making industry covering all aspects of its work.
+The project was first introduced to the Czech as well as the international public in 2014 in the Tuscany Palace in Prague under the patronage of the Ministry of Foreign Affairs of the Czech Republic.
+Its success was so immediate that the project became a regular biennale as early as 2016.
+Concerto Glassico revealed its potential to travel abroad and give effective support to export opportunities.
+The goal of the project is to create a marketing launch pad for glass companies, glass schools, glass artists and designers, increase awareness of Czech glass and glass jewellery and make the contemporary potential, uniqueness and high quality of Czech glass more visible.

 Selected works of Concerto Glassico 2016